shorelle/sw-api-js/README.md

 swapi('people', 'anakin').then(...)
 ```
 ### Root
-Calling the function with no parameters will default to the base URL and return a list of all available resources on the API.
+Calling the function with no parameters will default to the base URL and return a list of all available resources.
 ```javascript
 swapi().then(...)
 ```